GuillaumeIsabelleX/gixdeko-comments/README.md

 ---

-# thanks to: aaron-bond from which this was based and inspired from Better Comments
+# thanks to: aaron-bond from which this was based - inspired from Better Comments